Haven’t we always been told – “Old is gold”?

 Legacy Migration Techniques and Strategies

-Here are some of the basic legacy migration techniques and strategies that you can apply.
-They are “the six R’s.”
+Here are some basic legacy migration techniques and strategies that you can apply.
+They are known as “the six R’s.”

 1. Re-Hosting